-3 teens shot playing football in Detroit
+Police investigating after 3 teens shot at football game in Detroit

 “Very unfortunate and unnecessary situation," White said.

-DPD is still investigating the incident, and are looking for a brown Jeep Grand Cherokee, with a license plate of EZK 8554.
+DPD is still investigating the incident and is looking for a brown Jeep Grand Cherokee, with a license plate of EZK 8554.
 If you see that vehicle, please call police.